Trigger warning: sexual assault

 We first come across Arabella’s experience of rape, one that we can all clearly recognize as rape.
 As she is drugged and subjected to physical and sexual assault.

 Later, Arabella is raped again this time by Zain, a colleague, who removes his condom unbeknownst to her.
 This non-consensual removal of a condom is referred to as stealthing.
 In fact, Zain gaslights her, not allowing her to process the full extent of the crime committed.
 Arabella soon learns that stealthing is classifiable as rape under U.K law and publicly calls Zain out.

 In the States it’s “rape adjacent.”
 In Australia, it’s “a bit rapey.”Arabella

 Terry meets two men in Italy whom she believes are strangers and agrees to a threesome.
 However after the men leave, she sees them high-five out of her window.
-She comes to the realisation that they may have manipulated her into a pre-planned threesome.
-Initially felt liberated and in control, however if she had known that they knew each other she may have not consented.
+She comes to the realization that they may have manipulated her into a pre-planned threesome.
+Initially she felt liberated and in control, however if she had known that they knew each other she may have not consented.
 She was left in the dark, and though she consented to a threesome she did not consent to a pre-planned threesome.

 Filming of the scenes

 There are many scenes that show consent being stolen under a false guise, scenes that can be both triggering to the viewers and the cast when filming them.
 Michaela Coel ensured there was an on-set therapist available to anyone who needed one.
 As well as an intimacy coordinator, Ita O’Brien, who has also worked on Normal People and Sex Education.
 It’s important to share stories as such and it’s just as important to create a safe environment for the actors when filming these scenes.